russ-doucet/simple-drum-kit/README.md

 # simple-drum-kit
-This is a basic one-page website that allows the user to play the drums using their computer's keyboard!
+This basic one-page website allows the user to play the drums using their computer's keyboard!
+The website was built following examples from Udemy's 2024 Web Development Bootcamp.